 Non-woven gauze is made from fibers that are pressed together rather than woven, providing better absorbency and wicking than woven gauze.
 Non-woven gauze is usually made from synthetic fibers such as rayon or polyester, or a blend which may include cotton.
 Non-woven gauze is stronger, bulkier and softer than woven gauze, and produces less lint.[14]

-When used as amedical dressing, woven gauze is usually made ofcotton.It is especially useful for dressing wounds where other fabrics might stick to the burn or laceration.
+When used as amedical dressing, woven gauze is usually made ofcotton.It is especially useful for dressing wounds where other fabrics might stick to a burn or laceration.
 Many modern medical gauzes are covered with a perforated plastic film such as Telfa or a polyblend which prevents direct contact and further minimizes wound adhesion.
 Also, it can be impregnated with a thick, creamy mixture ofzinc oxide andcalamine to promote healing, as inUnna's boot.
-Gauze is also used during procedures involvingaccidental tooth loss; either the gauze is used to provide pressure as the tooth is moved back into its corresponding socket, or the tooth is wrapped in gauze and placed inmilk orsaline to keep it alive while the tooth is being transported or prepared for reinsertion.[18]
+Gauze is also used during procedures involvingaccidental tooth loss; either the gauze is used to provide pressure as the tooth is moved back into its corresponding socket, or the tooth is wrapped in gauze and placed inmilk orsaline to keep it alive while the tooth is being transported and prepared for re-insertion.[15]

 Gauze used inbookbinding is calledmull, and is used in case binding to adhere the text block to thebook cover.[16]